 Welcome to VMware Tutorials.
-The objective of these tutorials is to provide in depth understand of VMware.
+The objective of these tutorials is to provide an in-depth understanding of VMware.

 - Patch Management in VMware

 - Host Profile in VMware

 - VM Network in VMware

 - VM Management In VMware

 - DRS Cluster in VMware